rla/kontainer/README.md

 # kontainer

 ViewModel lifecycle manager for (parts of) KnockoutJS applications.
-Offers more flexibility than built-in KO components and prevent unnecessary reflows.
+Offers more flexibility than built-in KO components and prevents unnecessary reflows.

 ## API